-5.1 How will the initiative assist or inhibit the ability to meet the Public Sector Equality Duty?
+5.1 How will the initiative assist or inhibit the ability to meet the Public Sector Equality Duty ?

 Public Sector Equality Duty (PSED) + - +/- Why will it have this impact?
-To eliminate discrimination, harassment and victimisation + With regards the well-being statement set out within Section 5 of the Draft Corporate Plan, reference is made to the commentary provided in regards the well-being goals.
+To eliminate discrimination, harassment and victimisation + With regards the well-being statement set out within Section 5 of the Corporate Plan, reference is made to the commentary provided in regards the well-being goals.
 To advance equality of opportunity between different groups + Economic well being (well-being objective 1): Better economic inclusion outcomes should improve cohesion where linked with programmes and mechanisms that focus on local community involvement and engagement.
 To foster good relations Transport (well-being objective 2): A transport system that contributes to our wider economic ambitions, and helps local communities, supports a more sustainable supply chain, uses the latest innovations and addresses transport affordability between different groups + Strategic Planning (well-being objective 3): A region where people live and work in towns and cities which are a focus and springboard for sustainable growth and in vibrant rural places with access to homes, jobs and services.

 - 5.2.
-What action will be taken to improve positive or mitigate negative impacts? - 5.2.1 Feedback from the formal consultation will further inform this section
+What action will be taken to improve positive or mitigate negative impacts? - 5.2.1 Feedback from the formal consultation sought to further inform this section.
+The importance of the Regional Transport Plan reflecting equality of opportunity between those in urban areas and those in rural areas is noted.